hodakamori/flowapp/README.md

 - Simple and intuitive user interface
 - Easy to extend: Add any custom processing by writing Python code
 - Built for data pipeline management and monitoring

-## Description
-flowapp is a tool designed to simplify data flow management and processing.
-This project aims to make it easy to build, manage, and monitor data pipelines.

 ## Prerequisites
 flowapp requires conda and uses conda-lock for environment management.